Maras00/MS3/README.md

 ## UX

+### User Stories

 The following user stories have been identified:

 1. As a user, I want the home screen to be visually appealing and easy to navigate.
 2. As a user, I want to be able to start register easily.
 2. As a user, I want to be able to start login and logout easily.
-3. As a user, I want to be able to add my car.
+3. As a user, I want to be able to add a car.
-7. As a user, I want to be able to edit my car.
+7. As a user, I want to be able to edit a car.
-4. As a user, I want to be able to delete my car.
+4. As a user, I want to be able to delete a car.
-5. As a user, I want to be able to search car.
+5. As a user, I want to be able to search to find the exact car.
 6. As a user, I want to be able to access this website from different devices easily.

+### Design Choices

+#### Fonts

+- The font that was chosen for this page is "Architects Daughter".
+Its appearance fits into the vintage style of the site.

+#### Colours

+- The colours that was chosen for this page are:

+    - #80cbc4 - body background
+    - purple - logo
+    - teal - car card, navbar
+    - gray - category card
+    - blue - text login, register and flash messages
+    - #245079fd - card title, icon and buttons
+    - rgb(82, 82, 136) - car card border
+    - rgba(40, 47, 49, 0.8) - text shadow on navbar and footer

+Colors are used in different shades of darkness and accents from Materialize colours.

+#### Styling

+- The website has been designed to be clear, easy to use and adapted to UI and UX patterns.
+The site should not be a problem for the user as it is designed in an easy to navigate style.
+The selected color palette is eye-catching and color-matched to avoid overwhelming the intensity of the shades.

 ##### Back to [Top](#table-of-contents)